geoeskel/lunaris/README.md

 # User stories

-First time user #1:
+- First time user #1:
 As a first-time user, I want to easily navigate through the website be able to easily access all of its features.
 I expect all of the links to be working and in an intuitive position.
 All the links take me to their destination and none are broken

-First time user #2:
+- First time user #2:
 As a first-time user, I want to be able to immediately see what the website is about.
 I expect information about the website to be ready available on the landing page without needed to click a button	The purpose is very close to the top and the home page gives me all the information I need

-First time user #3:
+- First time user #3:
 As a first-time user, I want to be able to search titles.
 I expect to click on the search form to fill in the details and find the title	I can search by movie title, genre, rating and source

-First time user #1:
+- Returning user #1:
 As a returning user, I want to be able to log in easily.
 I expect to find the login button easily and be able to fill in the form to login.
 I could find the login button easily in the nav bar and the form is very quick to fill in.
 Once I have logged in I am taken to my profile page

-First time user #2:
+- Returning user #2:
 As a returning user, I want to be able to add a title to my collection.
 I expect to add a movie and then find it in my profile page	When I click on the Add Movie link, it takes me to the form I can fill in to add a title.
 Once it is done, I can see the title on my profile page and in the Home page

-First time user #3:
+- Returning user #3:
 As a returning user, I want to be able to delete my titles	I expect to pick a movie, click delete and see a confirmation form	On my profile page I can see all the titles I added.
 Once I select one and click Delete I can see the confirmation form ‘are you sure you want to delete’.
 Once I confirm, my title is deleted

 # Deployment